nniiicc/Dissertation/README.md

 -- Study 2
 -- Study 3

-*Note: If you find a bug in any of this content (and there are many to find), please consider file an issue [here](https://github.com/nniiicc/Dissertation/issues)
+*Note: If you find a bug in any of this content (and there are many to find), please consider filing an issue [here](https://github.com/nniiicc/Dissertation/issues)

 Log:
 - 28.04.2015 Moving docs from private repo